nevis3/Rocks-and-Stuff/README.md

 When this is done, you can now initialise the database using the following commands in this order:
 # Python
+- Change to the Python_SQL folder
 - python Tables.py
 - python localities.py
 - python rockTypes.py
 - python localityRockTypes.py

 # SQL
+- Use the PSQL console
 - psql < tables.sql
 - psql < localities.sql
 - psql < rock_types.sql
 - psql < locality_rock_types.sql

 Either way should work, and creates the database.
-Now to run the app, use the following:
+Now to run the app, ensure you're out of the Python_SQL directory and use the following:
 - python app.py

 Click the ip-link which will be created in the terminal, and the website is up and running.